 Keep in mind that too little fluid intake also isn’t ideal.
 If you drink too little, your urine may become concentrated and acidic, heightening bowel irritation.

-If you also have celiac disease or gluten sensitivity, eating foods containing gluten may contribute to OAB.
 Gluten can be found in wheat, rye, and barley products.
 Common examples of these include:

 - breaded foods